Phillip Pang Sells 5,000 Shares of Vir Biotechnology, Inc. (NASDAQ:VIR) Stock

-Vir Biotechnology, Inc. (NASDAQ:VIR) insider Phillip Pang sold 5,000 shares of the stock in a transaction that occurred on Wednesday, August 18th.
-The stock was sold at an average price of $42.23, for a total value of $211,150.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Vir Biotechnology, Inc. (NASDAQ:VIR) insider Phillip Pang sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, August 18th.
+The shares were sold at an average price of $42.23, for a total value of $211,150.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.

 Phillip Pang also recently made the following trade(s):

+Several analysts recently weighed in on VIR shares.
+Barclays dropped their target price on shares of Vir Biotechnology from $96.00 to $71.00 and set an “overweight” rating for the company in a report on Friday, August 6th.
+Needham & Company LLC reiterated a “buy” rating and issued a $80.00 target price on shares of Vir Biotechnology in a report on Monday, June 28th.
+Finally, Zacks Investment Research upgraded shares of Vir Biotechnology from a “sell” rating to a “hold” rating and set a $45.00 target price for the company in a report on Saturday, August 7th.
+Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the stock.
+The stock presently has an average rating of “Hold” and a consensus target price of $62.63.

-Several hedge funds have recently bought and sold shares of VIR.
-Invesco Ltd. boosted its holdings in Vir Biotechnology by 79.8% in the second quarter.
-Invesco Ltd. now owns 31,290 shares of the company’s stock valued at $1,479,000 after acquiring an additional 13,892 shares during the last quarter.
-Metropolitan Life Insurance Co NY boosted its holdings in Vir Biotechnology by 108,373.3% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 16,271 shares of the company’s stock valued at $769,000 after acquiring an additional 16,256 shares during the last quarter.
-Millennium Management LLC boosted its holdings in Vir Biotechnology by 685.4% in the second quarter.
-Millennium Management LLC now owns 317,150 shares of the company’s stock valued at $14,995,000 after acquiring an additional 276,771 shares during the last quarter.
-Man Group plc boosted its holdings in Vir Biotechnology by 9.5% in the second quarter.
-Man Group plc now owns 8,008 shares of the company’s stock valued at $378,000 after acquiring an additional 695 shares during the last quarter.
-Finally, MetLife Investment Management LLC boosted its holdings in Vir Biotechnology by 6.2% in the second quarter.
-MetLife Investment Management LLC now owns 21,642 shares of the company’s stock valued at $1,023,000 after acquiring an additional 1,270 shares during the last quarter.
+Several large investors have recently bought and sold shares of VIR.
+Rafferty Asset Management LLC grew its stake in shares of Vir Biotechnology by 316.7% during the first quarter.
+Rafferty Asset Management LLC now owns 208,260 shares of the company’s stock worth $10,677,000 after purchasing an additional 158,277 shares in the last quarter.
+SG Americas Securities LLC grew its stake in shares of Vir Biotechnology by 81.9% during the first quarter.
+SG Americas Securities LLC now owns 41,927 shares of the company’s stock worth $2,150,000 after purchasing an additional 18,876 shares in the last quarter.
+Baillie Gifford & Co. grew its stake in shares of Vir Biotechnology by 0.8% during the second quarter.
+Baillie Gifford & Co. now owns 3,849,509 shares of the company’s stock worth $182,005,000 after purchasing an additional 32,361 shares in the last quarter.
+Morgan Stanley grew its stake in shares of Vir Biotechnology by 326.8% during the first quarter.
+Morgan Stanley now owns 402,641 shares of the company’s stock worth $20,643,000 after purchasing an additional 308,307 shares in the last quarter.
+Finally, Euclidean Capital LLC acquired a new position in shares of Vir Biotechnology during the first quarter worth $1,326,000.
 Institutional investors and hedge funds own 57.64% of the company’s stock.

-Several equities analysts recently weighed in on VIR shares.
-Barclays dropped their price objective on Vir Biotechnology from $96.00 to $71.00 and set an “overweight” rating for the company in a research note on Friday, August 6th.
-Zacks Investment Research raised Vir Biotechnology from a “sell” rating to a “hold” rating and set a $45.00 price target for the company in a research report on Saturday, August 7th.
-Finally, Needham & Company LLC reissued a “buy” rating and set a $80.00 price target on shares of Vir Biotechnology in a research report on Monday, June 28th.
-Two equities research analysts have rated the stock with a sell rating, one has given a hold rating and five have issued a buy rating to the stock.
-The stock currently has an average rating of “Hold” and a consensus target price of $62.63.

 About Vir Biotechnology